- 1 Facts About Snowdonia

 6. Blaenau Ffestiniog – The ‘Exclave’

 One of the more curious Snowdonia facts is that there’s a ‘hole’ in the map.
 The land within it is excluded from the National Park – it’s the slate quarrying town of Blaenau Ffestiniog and immediate surrounds.
-It was considered something of an eyesore, with the landscape heavily scarred by slate slag heaps but every cloud has a silver lining – the town is now close to gaining UNESCO World Heritage Site status, along with several other sites around the county of Gwynedd.
+It was considered something of an eyesore, with the landscape heavily scarred by slate slag heaps but every cloud has a silver lining – the town has just gained UNESCO World Heritage Site status, along with several other sites around the county of Gwynedd.

 See Also: Things To Do In Blaenau Ffestiniog